FDio/csit/docs/report/introduction/physical_testbeds.rst

 2-Node Atom Denverton (2n-dnv)
 ------------------------------

-2n-dnv testbed is based on one Intel Server Board S2600WFT that is equipped with two Intel Atom CPU C3858 @ 2.00GHz 12 core processors and one SuperMicro SYS-E300-9A server that is equipped with one SuperMicro A2SDi-TP8F motherboard.
+2n-dnv testbed is based on one Intel S2600WFT Server that is equipped with two Intel Xeon Skylake Platinum 8180 2.5GHz 28 core processors and one SuperMicro SYS-E300-9A server that is equipped with one Intel Atom CPU C3858 2.00GHz 12 core processors.
 Physical testbed topology is depicted in a figure below.

 .. only:: latex